-This is great for the new user but for those who have migrated like myself became a little disorientated.
-Two little tips here; Get to know the Ribbon Bar it is reasonably well organised and in most cases logically placed and to help you along the way, you can always download a great little Flash application (from Microsoft) which is free.
+This is great for the new user but for those who have migrated like myself became a little dissorientated.
+Two little tips here; Get to know the Ribbon Bar it is reasonably well organised and in most cases logically placed and to help you along the way, you can always download a great little Flash application (Click to download Interactive Command Reference tool for Access) which is free.

 The other tip is you can hide and show the Ribbon Bar very quickly using the CTRL + F1 function key which toggles the minimise action.

 The most common tabs are ‘Home’, ‘Create’ and ‘Design’ which will cater to most of your needs.
 Other tabs do dynamically appear based on the active window.
 It has been vastly improved over the earlier versions of Microsoft Access as you no longer have to be in a certain view to access the popular commands i.e. creating forms, reports and converting queries.

 Nothing major is new here but a nice little enhancement is the ‘Intellisense‘ tool which pops up when keying recongnised keywords (functions) when applying criteria or creating a calculation.
 The list auto-expands and narrows down to the filtered characters.

 A nice and well overdue feature is the output to PDF file format option which now replaces the Snapshot viewer tool (from earlier versions).
 It is easy to run and can be found from the ‘Back Stage’ section in Access under the ‘Publish’ command.